 Dr Reza Moazzeni

-Stress test (usually walking on Treadmill) combined with echocardiogram (echo) to assess and screen for a wide range of complaints including chest pain, shortness of breath and arrhythmias.
-I supervise every single stress echocardiogram as it provides crucial information about patients symptoms and complaints.
+Stress test (usually walking on Treadmill) combined with an echocardiogram (echo) to assess and screen for a wide range of complaints including chest pain, shortness of breath and arrhythmias.
+I supervise every single stress echocardiogram as it provides crucial information about patients’ symptoms and complaints.
 Depending on the results, further investigations like CT Coronary Angiogram or Invasive Angiogram may be required.
 Read More…

 In my opinion, the most valuable service a cardiologist or clinician can offer is their “clinical ability” and judgment.
 Numerous tests and interventions could be listed here.
 Still, doctor and patient communication is at the core of a clinical visit.
 After the consultation and physical exam, a few tests are at the centre of the cardiac diagnosis.
 These include ECG, Echocardiogram, stress echocardiogram and CT Coronary Angiogram or Coronary Calcium Score.

 Echocardiogram has been at the core of Cardiology for over 40 years.
 It is an ultrasound of the heart which provides valuable information about cardiac function and structure.
 An echocardiogram can be extremely helpful in clarifying the cause of frequent complaints like shortness of breath, palpitations, chest pain and many more.
 An echocardiogram could quickly diagnose common conditions like heart failure, valvular heart disease, congenital heart disease, pulmonary hypertension, and many more.
 Read More…